MileHacker Logo

 Local Insights

-Learn about a common tourist misunderstandings and local customs to navigate Baotou with ease.
+Learn about a common tourist misunderstandings and the customs of the area to navigate Baotou with ease.

 Common Traveler Misunderstandings

-• Not having a VPN: essential for accessing international apps/websites.
+• Not having a VPN: essential for reaching international apps/websites.
 Download and set it up before arrival.

 • Relying solely on cash: mobile payment (WeChat Pay/Alipay) dominates.
 Prepare your apps.